WillZhongCoder/MarsForum/README.md

 ### Getting Started

+* This project is based on python 3.9.0, please do not use different version of python.

 To start, install the project with `pip install -r requirements.txt` and then run `python app.py`

 #### AI